jjmaldonis/OdieCode/pei_091013_Zr54Cu38Al8_t1/README.md

     Note on calculating the RDF: The input xyz file must be tab deliminated.
 Use Excel to load and re-save if necessary (you may also need to remove comments after lines; the first line should be a comment).
 Load the Igor functions from: https://github.com/paul-voyles/Igor/blob/master/STEM%20simulations/XYZ.ipf.
 Load the .xyz file into Igor with LoadXYZ() and select the .xyz file.
 Then RDF(xyz, 200) and PartialRDF(xyz,200) create the RDFs which you can display.

+Peis simulation parameter settings:
+Cutoffs in param_file.in = 2.272A taken from the RDF described above in step 3.
+Starting temperature = 100,000 and decreasing it to temp*sqrt(0.7) every 50k moves until temp=30.
+(This is what Jinwoo used).
+Max_move distance = 1.5A.
+(Same as Jinwoos).
+Since we are using using the fem data in the HRMC, we set its weighting factor **** HOW???
+UPDATE ME TODO!
+Autoslice is not used.
+Peis glass thickness is, on average, 27nm and the thickness gradient is 35-50nm.
+This means beta = 1/3*ts/te = 1/3*20*sqrt(2)/270 = 0.03492.
+Then we plug 1/0.03492 = 28.6378 into param_file.in.